 The actual exchange of gases takes place in tiny, innumerable structures called the alveoli and the capillaries in the lungs.
-Here, de-oxygenated blood gets re-oxygenated and sent to heart, where it is pumped to all the other parts of the body.
+Here, de-oxygenated blood gets re-oxygenated and sent to the heart, where it is pumped to all the other parts of the body.
 Typically, most illness and disease of the respiratory system occur when the alveoli or bronchial tubes are damaged or inflamed.
 For instance, asthma is a disease where the airways get inflamed and it induces breathing difficulties.

-|NCERT Solutions for class 11 Biology Chapter 17|
+|NCERT Solutions for Class 11 Biology Chapter 17|

-|NCERT Exemplar for class 11 Biology Chapter 17|
+|NCERT Exemplar for Class 11 Biology Chapter 17|

 Important Questions on Breathing and Exchange of Gases

 - Define tidal volume.

 - How do insects breathe?